kissmetrics/km-support/_posts/2016-01-27-average-occurrences-between-two-events.md

 2. The number of PDFs on average someone downloads before they sign up for a free trial

-3. How many times on average someone uses feature A in the trial before they purchase
+3. How many times on average someone uses feature A before they purchase

 ##How it’s calculated